'Singing Sheriff' John Gunter dies at age 89

 Gunter, 89, died Thursday at his home in Edgewood surrounded by family members.

-For many local residents, Gunter will be fondly remembered as the “Singing Sheriff.”
-He performed with the “Cops and Robbers” band and for many years performed with “Little Bit Country” with Carl Erskine and Jeff Hardin to raise money for Special Olympics in Madison County.
+For many local residents, Gunter will be remembered as the “Singing Sheriff.”
+He performed with the “Cops and Robbers” band and for many years performed at “Little Bit Country” with Carl Erskine and Jeff Hardin to raise money for Special Olympics in Madison County.

+Hardin said Friday that Erskine came up with the idea, which started in 1990 and will celebrate its 30th anniversary this year.

+“Music brought us together,” Hardin said.
+“Music was our love and passion.”

 “I think I was born to be a policeman,” Gunter said in a 2002 interview with The Herald Bulletin.
 “All I wanted to be was a cowboy, and that was the closest I could come.”